flatpickles/Supermarks/README.md

 # Supermarks

-The goal of this project is to allow you to easily publish the contents of a subfolder within your chrome bookmarks.
+The goal of this project is to allow you to easily publish the contents of a subfolder within your Chrome bookmarks.
 The `supermarks.go` program parses Chrome's bookmark JSON format into a templated HTML page, and I've written a couple shell scripts to assist with watching Chrome's bookmark file for changes, and uploading the HTML file to your destination of choice after generation.

 To use this:
 - Checkout this repo, if you haven't already.